BTS star Jung Kook says solo projects will boost band when they reform

 "Love you all."

-BTS have become a global sensation since their debut 10 years ago, and are credited with helping to boost the profile of Korean culture worldwide
+BTS have become a global sensation since their debut 10 years ago, and are credited with helping to boost the profile of Korean culture worldwide.

 They've previously been named as the world's best-selling artists beating the likes of Taylor Swift and Adele.